 Theoretically, there should be a constant and even a growing demand for interpreters in Australia.
 There is a steady inward flow of international migrants and within the country itself, there are many residents whose native language is not English.
-That means that there should be a need for interpreters in all walks of life.
+That means that there should be a need for interpreters from all walks of life.

 How to become a NAATI certified interpreter or translator in Australia

 There is a specific court interpreter certification process.
 As a court interpreter, you would make yourself available for court appearances by people whose first language is not English.
 Because of the diversity of second languages in Australia, this means that there is ample demand for certified interpreters who are fluent in Korean, Vietnamese, Mandarin, Spanish, Arabic, Hindi, Urdu, and Farsi, just to name a few of the more common second languages used in Australia by migrants and refugees.

 Certified interpreters are valuable in all government departments at both state and federal levels.
 They are needed whenever there is a danger of poor communication between government and private organizations and people in the community whose grasp of English is not yet fluent enough to get their message across.
 For example, interpreters are very useful in large, urban hospitals where a mistake in the diagnosis of a patient’s condition because of difficulty in communicating can be serious or even fatal.

 Certified interpreters are needed to cope with what is often difficult communication with refugees, who may not understand English very well once they have been approved for processing.
 Interpreters can help arrange accommodation, explain how the health system works, and how to apply for benefits and jobs.